 The controls within the frame Background subtraction determine the behaviour of the background subtraction.
-The controls within the frame Shading correction determine the behaviour of the shading correction.
-In the text box Directory the path where the system looks for the specified correction files is defined.
+The control within the frame Shading correction determine the behaviour of the shading correction.

 Background Subtraction

 The Background subtraction function allows you to subtract the camera dark current from an acquired image.
 The function can also be used to subtract offset signals of other origin such as undesired background light or stray light.